Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 # Insert Data
 ## Insert Customers
 ### Explanation:
 .
-The screenshot shows data inserted into the customers table.
+This screenshot below shows data inserted into the customers table.
 The INSERT INTO customers VALUES (...) command is used to add new records with customer details.
 Each row includes a unique customer_id, customer name, and region.
 This helps verify that the table structure accepts data correctly and avoids errors by matching values to the right columns.
 It ensures the schema is working properly for storing customer information.
 ![alt text](./Images/Insert_Into_Customers.png)

 ## Insert Products
 ### Explanation:
 .
-The screenshot shows data inserted into the products table.
+This screenshot below shows data inserted into the products table.
 The INSERT INTO products VALUES (...) command is used to add new products with their details.
 Each record contains a unique product_id, product name, and category.
 Running this command ensures that the schema works as expected, prevents data type errors, and confirms that product information can be stored without mistakes.
 ![alt text](./Images/Insert_Into_Products.png)

 ## Insert Transactions
 ### Explanation:
 .
-The screenshot shows data inserted into the transactions table.
+This screenshot below shows data inserted into the transactions table.
 The INSERT INTO transactions VALUES (...) command is used to record a purchase transaction.
 Each record has a unique transaction_id, a customer_id (foreign key), and a product_id (foreign key).
 This verifies that the table correctly links customers to products, avoids errors when inserting mismatched IDs, and enforces constraints such as NOT NULL and foreign key relationships.
 ![alt text](./Images/Insert_Into_Transactions.png)